It should be contingent upon the goals the breeder has and for sure the mental and physical health of the female, above

 Are the Biewer Yorkshire Terrier and Biewer Terrier the same dog?

 The Biewer Yorkshire Terrier comes from German bloodlines that can be traced back to Gertrude and Werner Biewers lines of a Yorkshire Terrier.

 The Biewer Terrier has been determined to not have any Yorkshire ancestry and what this breed has in its background seems to be unknown.

-Does the Biewer Yorkshire have 3 colors on the head or 2?
+Does the Biewer Yorkshire Terrier have 2 or 3 colors on the head?

-Every full blooded Biewer Yorkshire Terrier with bloodlines back to Werner and Gertrude Biewer will "Always" have a tricolored (3) head and (2) patches on the body.
+Every full blooded Biewer Yorkshire Terrier with bloodlines back to Germany and Mr. & Mrs. Biewer will and should "always" have a tri-colored (3) head and two (2) patches of color on the body.